 How to use the OV-chip travel card with the train

-Now you need at least €20 euros on the card to be able to travel with the OV-chip travel card!
+You need at least €20 euros on the card to be able to travel with the OV-chip travel card.

 The Netherlands has one of the most dense railway systems in the world.
 To get to other cities like Utrecht, Leiden, Haarlem, The Hague or Rotterdam, it’s best to take a train.